monirbounadi/minimal-mistakes/_pages/index.md

 ## Bio & CV

-I am a PhD student in Economics at [Stockholm University](https://www.ne.su.se/).
-My research interests lie at the intersection of development economics, political economy, and economic history.
-I currently seek to understand how culture affect societies.
+I am a PhD student in Economics at [Stockholm University](https://www.ne.su.se/) interested in development economics, political economy, and economic history.
+My on-going projects focuses on how variations in institutions and culture affect development in Africa.

 Before my doctoral studies, I did undergraduate and graduate studies in economics, mathematics, and philosophy at Stockholm University.